3YE: History

 Prior to the group's formation, all of the group's members were part of GH Entertainment's previous girl group Apple.B.
 Yuji had also participated in K-pop Star 2 and Kara Project before becoming a trainee under GH Entertainment.
 The trio debuted on May 21, 2019, with their first digital single, "DMT (Do Ma Thang)".
 Their second digital single, "OOMM (Out Of My Mind)", was released on September 17.
 In November, they won the Most Anticipated Idol Award at the KY Star Awards.
 Their third digital single, "Queen", was released on February 21, 2020, followed by their first EP, Triangle, on June 29.
 On July 14, they released the special summer single, "Like This Summer".

 The group's fourth digital single, "Stalker", was released on April 1, 2021.

+On August 10, 2021 B.I.G. and 3YE had a collaboration song titled "Presente."
+This group is known as Triple7.

+The group's fifth digital single, LOCO was released on November 16, 2023.